Known Limitations

 is a ref struct

 .
-With that, there are certain limitations, which might make it not a good fit for your needs.
+With that comes certain limitations which might make it not a good fit for your needs.

 ref struct

-s can only live on the stack and therefore can not be a field for a class or a non ref struct.- Therefore they can't be boxed to
+s can only live on the stack and therefore cannot be assigned to a field (except for in anotherref struct

-. - Can't be captured by a lambda expression (aka closure).
+. - Can't be captured by a closure (lambda expression or anonymous function).

 - Can't be used in